-FKCC is governed by a seven member Board of Trustees.
-The purpose of the board is to provide policy direction for Florida Keys Community College, and we do that in part through formal action at regularly scheduled meetings.
+The College of the Florida Keys is governed by a seven member Board of Trustees.
+The purpose of the board is to provide policy direction for the College, and we do that in part through formal action at regularly scheduled meetings.
 Meetings are held on the last Tuesday of each month at 2:00 p.m.

-Stephanie Scuderi is the Senior Vice President and Director of Business Development at Centennial Bank.
-Residing in Islamorada, Scuderi draws from 20 years of professional experience in banking, marketing, and consulting to further support the community in a variety of ways.
-She has served in leadership positions in the Islamorada Chamber of Commerce, the Upper Keys Rotary, the Monroe County Education Foundation, Keys Ahead, Take Stock in Children, the Morada Way Arts and Cultural District, and the Florida Keys Wastewater Assistance Foundation.
-Scuderi is a graduate of Leadership Monroe County and serves on the Florida Keys Tourist Development Council District Advisory Council IV.
+Scuderi is the Market President for Centennial Bank’s Upper Keys market.
+Residing in Islamorada, Scuderi draws from 20 years of professional experience in banking, marketing, and consulting to support the community in a variety of ways.
+A member of Leadership Monroe County’s Class 18, Scuderi is the Vice Chair of the TDC’s DAC IV and also sits on the board of directors for the Good Health Clinic of Monroe County.
+Scuderi has held leadership positions with several organizations including the Islamorada Chamber of Commerce, the Upper Keys Rotary Club, the Monroe County Education Foundation, the Morada Way Arts and Cultural District, and the Florida Keys Wastewater Assistance Foundation.

-Scuderi holds a bachelor’s degree from Cornell, a Master of Science from Northwestern University, and a Master of Business Administration from the University of Virginia.
+Scuderi holds a bachelor’s degree from Cornell University, a Master of Science from Northwestern University, and a Master of Business Administration from the University of Virginia.

 Kevin Madok is the Senior Director of Strategic Planning for Monroe County, responsible for the County’s strategic plan as well as capital planning and financing.
 Prior to serving in this position, Mr. Madok was Assistant Finance Director for the Monroe County Clerk of the Court for eight years.
 He began his career as a CPA with the firm KPMG Peat Marwick in the Los Angeles office and subsequently spent the majority of his career in the investment field.